balazshevesi/clothing-webshop/README.md

 ## prio 1
 - [ ] Build filter/browse section of the website
-- [ ] Build search functionallity? (dunno how, but i'll find out)
+- [ ] Build search functionality? (dunno how, but i'll find out)

 ## prio 2
-- [ ] Present account info in a cleaner way, and make it ediatable
+- [ ] Present account info in a cleaner way, and make it editable
 - [ ] Streamline input validation and form submission across the app

 ## prio 3